PrestaShop/docs/development/components/form/_index.md

 ---
-title: Form component and Form theme
+title: The Form component
-menuTitle: Form component and Form theme
 ---

-# Form component and Form theme
+# The Form component

 {{% children %}}